Curl BC Curl BC

 • 2005 – Grayson Hall

-Flora Martin Sportsmanship Award (Junior Women)
+Flora Martin Fair Play Award (Junior/U20 Women)

 Flora Martin of Victoria is a Provincial and Canadian Champion.
 She was inducted into the Canadian Curling Hall of Fame in 1979.
-This award is presented each year at the Junior Women’s Provincials to the curler chosen by her peers to be the most sportsmanlike.
+This award is presented each year at the Junior/U20 Women’s Provincials to the curler chosen by her peers to be the most sportsmanlike.

 Past Recipients: